days like today go on forever and seem so perfect for stories to eventually tell your own kids.

 since i am officially on an good-will adventure, a new friend let me stay in one of his groups unoccupied-for-the-night-rooms, so i woke up in this unknown-to-me-girls-room. she wasnt there, which was good because if she had been there with me when i woke up, it would have made things awkward and been pretty weird.

-i got my stuff together and headed outta there to asakusa, part of old school tokyo. famous for the kaminari-mon, or i guess what some folks would call the thunder gate, or maybe lightning gate.
+i got my stuff together and headed outta there to asakusa, part of old school tokyo. famous for the kaminari-mon, or i guess what some folks would call the thunder gate, or maybe lightning gate.i had met my friend jason there the night before, so i had seen it in the evening, and to be honest i think it looked better in the night. not to be cute or trite by saying that something looks better in the dark because it isnt beautiful, because the kaminari-mon was very beautiful, but i noticed a difference between now and last night.

 the giant lantern thing that hangs down from the center had been rolled up for people to pass through the gate. you could not even read the kanji for kaminari-mon to let you know what was up. it was super ghetto, but it was still enjoyable to take pictures with the hundreds of other folks doing the same thing.